koihin/diceandgames/content/post/rtz-special-rules.md

 Fortress Zverograd is aptly named, the various blocs have dug-in and built reinforced structures that makes it difficult to dislodge them.

-Here are some additional terrain types you add to your game:
+Here are some additional terrain types you add to your game, and where applicable can substitute them for ammo crates and tank traps:

 ### Barbed Wires
 *Cheap and effective, barbed wire can considerably slows down the enemy infantry advance towards defensive positions.*